 I went to see a doctor and was told I would have to live with the allergies for the rest of my life.
 I was prescribed different antihistamines, because not all would always work.
 The side effects of taking that medication included sleepiness, lack of concentration, lethargy and moodiness.
 After about 2 years I started to understand that I didn’t want to live like that anymore – allergies took control over my life.

 I decided to change my lifestyle – started to get enough sleep, avoided food that could aggravate the symptoms, practiced yoga and ate nutritious food.
 My health slowly started to improve.
 It wasn’t until 2013 when I discovered Aromatherapy.
 I used essential oils in inhalations, oils and baths.
 I also had regular massages with essential oils.
-It was a long process of recovery and there were moments when I wanted to give up and go for an easy solution – antihistamines and steroids.
-But I didn’t.
+It was a long process of recovery and there were moments when I wanted to give up.
+Gladly, I didn’t.

 Ten years later I am allergy free, naturally.